cetz-package/cetz/manual.typ

 #def-arg("body", none, [A code block in which functions from `draw.typ` have been called.])

 == Styling <styling>
-You can style draw elements by passing the relevent named arguments to their draw functions.
+You can style draw elements by passing the relevant named arguments to their draw functions.
 All elements have stroke and fill styling unless said otherwise.

 #def-arg("fill", [`<color>` or `<none>`], default: "none", [How to fill the draw element.])
 #def-arg("stroke", [`<none>` or `<auto>` or `<length>` \ or `<color>` or `<dicitionary>` or `<stroke>`], default: "black + 1pt", [How to stroke the border or the path of the draw element.
 See Typst's line documentation for more details: https://typst.app/docs/reference/visualize/line/#parameters-stroke])